adityapande-1995/AI-projects-python/README.md

 1. Neuroevolution flappy bird : A flappy bird game made in pygame, and solved using a neuroevolutionary algorithm.
 2. Tic Tac Toe : A tic tac toe playing agent using minimax algorithm.
+3. DQN: Boilerplate code for a DQN agent to be used for reinforcement learning problems

 ![alt text](https://github.com/adityapande-1995/AI-projects-python/blob/master/Neuroevolution-flappy-bird/fb2.gif "Trained birds in action")
 ![alt text](https://github.com/adityapande-1995/AI-projects-python/blob/master/Tic-Tac-Toe/ttt.gif "Agents in action")